gerardocampo/hcjson2humanreadable/README.md

 ## Possible Future Work (?):

-i.
-Only sending to stdout - but maybe will spend time outputting to csv at some point. ii.
-Only parsing one file at a time.
+- Output to CSV, not just stdout.
+- Parse multiple files at a time.
+- Do webrequests to retrieve chat history files from Hipchat API.